Our Parish Summer Office Hours are

 Since our total program comprises about 27 sessions, students missing an excessive amount of classes may be required to repeat the class the following year.
-Should a problem rise concerning absences (sickness, family problems, death in family) we ask you to contact the Religious Education Office immediately.
+Should a problem rise concerning absences (sickness, family problems, death in family) we ask that you contact the Religious Education Office immediately.
 If a child does miss a class, please send a note to the Catechist at the next class.
 An excused absence is recorded for students who participate in the local schools program to Stokes State Forest and for the Christmas concert programs.
 These two activities comprise at least fifty per cent of students registered in certain classes.

 Punctuality is vital.
 Habitual lateness takes time away from other students.
 Students are asked to be in their classrooms five minutes before class is scheduled to begin.